JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     }
     ```
 5. Follow the IDE's suggestions to import missing classes.
-6. In the toolbar, click the `app` dropdown, then click the debug icon:
+6. In the toolbar, click the debug icon next to the run configuration dropdown:

    ![App from list to debug](app-list-android.png){width="300"}